 Genki Vibration Platform 2nd Gen has an easy-to-read display showing how much time has elapsed per session and which speed mode you have chosen.
 There are 120 Speed Levels available, along with 10 Auto Running Program.
 What’s more, its portability is ideal for use in an office or hotel room.

 Genki Vibration Platform 2nd Gen is easy to set up and use.
 Its generous dimensions should provide users of all sizes a sense of security during use.
 And its entire platform has a non-slip surface, allowing users to wear standard athletic shoes.
 Users can do different positions for each one-minute set, from standing to deep squats and push-ups.
 (Vibration therapy may be viewed by many as a passive form of exercise, but there is indeed a great deal of muscle engagement!)
 Genki Vibration Platform 2nd Gen truly understands the requirements of a gym-quality machine.

 The weight limit of Powerfit is only 120kg while Genki has a 150kg limit.
 If weight limit is too low, it could be a serious drawback for heavier consumers who want to explore WBV for weight loss.
 Assembly can be difficult, according to some people.
 We give props to this model for its centrally located, easy-to-read display unit.

 WBV trainers vary in a number of features, including frequency, amplitude and horsepower.
 Amplitude is the distance the plate travels from the lowest to the highest position, measured in millimetres per vibration.
 The higher the amplitude, the more intense the workout.
 Genki Vibration Platform 2nd Gen has a great amplitude from 0-12mm.

 As you can see from the above table, the Genki Vibration Platform 2nd Gen come in at around 1/5 the price of the Powerfit!
 That’s a huge difference and given that you could buy 5 for the price of 1, it is definitely something to consider.
 Most importantly, both Genki and Powerfit have the same 1-year warranty.

-CrazySales strongly believe in offering products which offer good value to our customers.
+CrazySales strongly believes in offering products which offer good value to our customers.
 We offer not only a good price, but also ensuring that when customers buy a product from us, they are a customer for life.